 For a home seller, nothing can be more frustrating than having your home sit on the market for months on end.
 Probably years.
-You could be having buyers come tour the house, sure.
+You could be having buyers come tour the house, use online paycheck services.
 But they are not making offers, and the ones you get are not decent enough.
 Or just maybe, there are no buyers visiting your home at all.

 Did you know the reason that most homes sit idle on the market for long periods has to do with few issues totally within the homeowner’s control?
 That’s the good news.
 But you probably didn’t, otherwise you would have gotten to the bottom of it, no?

 Anyways, it could be due to any one or a combination of the following reasons.